microsoft/migrate-java-ee-app-to-azure-training/03-setting-up-aks/README.md

 ## Create the AKS cluster

-Now we are going to create your AKS cluster, please execute the command line below:
+Now we are going to create your AKS cluster.

+Please execute the command line below:

 ```shell
 az aks create --verbose --name sharearound-aks-$UNIQUE_ID \